happypeter/piki/pages/linus.md

 title: Linus
 ---

-“Intelligence is the ability to avoid doing work, yet getting the work done”
+"Intelligence is the ability to avoid doing work, yet getting the work done"

 ### Kernel summit 2008: